-- Strengthening governance structures and transparency. - Focusing on renewable energy and energy efficiency to reduce our carbon footprint. - Promoting responsible consumption, sustainable sourcing, and waste reduction. - Ensuring employee development, fair wages, and a safe workplace. - Engaging with local communities for sustainable development.
+- Enhancing our governance structure and transparency. - Emphasizing renewable energy and energy efficiency to reduce our carbon footprint. - Promoting responsible consumption and production through sustainable sourcing and waste reduction. - Empowering and protecting our workforce by developing skills, ensuring fair wages and a safe working environment. - Engaging with local communities to foster long-term social development.

-Our long-term strategy aims to build a sustainable, inclusive economy.
-We are dedicated to collaborating with stakeholders to address social challenges, partnering with like-minded organizations, and supporting policies that promote resilience in both our workforce and business model.
+Looking ahead, our long-term strategy aims to contribute to a sustainable and inclusive economy.
+We will engage with stakeholders to identify and address social challenges, collaborate with likeminded organizations, and support policy changes that foster a resilient workforce and business model.